Self-Adaptive Gamma Context-Aware SSM-based Model for Metal Defect Detection: Experiment

 \subsection{Ablation Study}

-In the ablation experiments, baseline model YOLOv8n is compared marked as S.N.1 in Table-\ref{table:ab-cd5},\ref{table:ab-neu},\ref{table:ab-gc10}.
+In the ablation experiments, baseline model YOLOv8n is compared marked as S.N.1 in \Cref{table:ab-cd5},\ref{table:ab-neu},\ref{table:ab-gc10}.
 And its different improved versions (M-DET, G-DET, GC-DET and GCM-DET) in three datasets (CD5-DET, NEU-DET and GC10- DET).

-1) \textbf{Remove the SSM module and verify whether the state-space search method is effective.} Comparing the baseline model (S.N.1) and SSM (S.N.2) models in Table-\ref{table:ab-cd5}, Table-\ref{table:ab-neu} and Table-\ref{table:ab-gc10}, SSM achieved a 19.0\% performance improvement in the CD5-DET dataset, a 4.8\% performance improvement in NEU-DET, and a 1.8\% improvement in GC10-DET on the mAP@0.5 indicator.
-This shows that the SSM-based architecture can better capture deep content.
+1) \textbf{Remove the SSM module and verify whether the state-space search method is effective.} Comparing the baseline model (S.N.1) and SSM (S.N.2) models in \Cref{table:ab-cd5}, \Cref{table:ab-neu} and \Cref{table:ab-gc10}, SSM achieved a 19.0\% performance improvement in the CD5-DET dataset, a 4.8\% performance improvement in NEU-DET, and a 1.8\% improvement in GC10-DET on the mAP@0.5 indicator.

 2) \textbf{Remove the dynamic gamma module and verify whether the gamma coefficient correction improves the indicators.} The baseline model and the Gamma (S.N.3) model have improved performance in all three datasets, indicating that the dynamically changing Gamma coefficient can repair the grayscale features of the model.
 Then, the experiment shows that the Carafe (S.N.3) model can obtain more upsampling features compared with the Gamma-Carafe (S.N.4) module with grayscale correction added.